 Difficulty and time consuming to store, manage and use large amount of data for your application.
 (Challenge 1)

 Top challenges indicate that the agri-food community is facing discoverability issues with the accessed data.
 Respondents point out that it is hard for AgTech startups and SMEs to locate data (or metadata) in machine-readable formats from the respective data publishers and data sources.

-Due to the abovementioned challenge, it is apparent that data that are not in the same format – even if it may seem of similar types- cannot be combined from the AgTech community.
+Due to the abovementioned challenge, it is apparent that data that are not in the same format - even if it may seem of similar types- cannot be easily combined by the AgTech community.
 Also, this difficulty seems very challenging from the community aspect, since it refers to the 17% of the total sample.
 The expressed requirements provide EGI with a specific direction towards agri-food businesses.
 In the process of building a new product, EGI should aim to address the inability of AgTech stakeholders to locate data in machine-readable format from the numerous data sources that exist in research and business data environments.
 Furthermore, the granularity of the data that are made available to AgTech startups, SMEs and individuals is of extreme importance, thus EGI should take into consideration the inability of these actors to store manage and use large amounts of data.
 Combining the importance of the aforementioned challenges, EGI should aim towards a unique solution for the AgTech sector, taking into consideration the particularities of the high volume and high veracity agri-food data.

 Envisaged solution